cado-security/product-help/docs/cado/investigate/automated-investigation.md

 2. Navigate to **Experiments**.
 3. Toggle **Next-Gen Automated Investigations**.

-If this is not enabled - a simpler (but faster) fall back heuristic is used to rank events within tbe timeline.
+If this is not enabled - a simpler (but faster) fall back heuristic is used to rank events within the timeline.